My Intuition

+Background and release

 The literal translation of the Chinese title "曖昧" suggests that a man and woman are involved romantically but the status or nature of their relationship has not been clarified to each other or to others, and therefore in an ambiguous state.

+Songs

 The album contains ten tracks, two of which are featured in Taiwanese drama, Devil Beside You (惡魔在身邊), as well as the Mandarin version of "True Blue", the theme song for Astro Boy.
 A second edition of the album was released on 11 November 2005 that included a VCD with five music videos.

+Commercial performance

-The album was awarded one of the Top 10 Selling Mandarin Albums of the Year at the 2005 IFPI Hong Kong Album Sales Awards, presented by the Hong Kong branch of IFPI.
+The album was awarded one of the Top 10 Selling Mandarin Albums of the Year at the 2005 IFPI Hong Kong Album Sales Awards, presented by the Hong Kong branch of International Federation of the Phonographic Industry (IFPI).